-For example, a trademark “T” has been registered for ready-made garments under class 25 in the year 1994.
-Say, in the year 1999, the same proprietor started footwear business under the same brand and applied for registration of it in class 25.
+For example, a trademark “T” was registered for ready-made garments under class 25 in the year 1994.
+Say, in the year 1999, the same proprietor started a footwear business under the same brand and applied for registration of it in class 25.
 If registration is allowed for footwear, he will have two trademark registrations for the same trademark in class 25.
-Later on, if he assigns one trademark of footwear to another person, there will be two entities having the same trademark in one class.
+Later on, if he assigns one footwear trademark to another person, two entities will have the same trademark in one class.
 This will create a lot of confusion in the market.
 Therefore, associated trademarks are given to overcome such situations.

 Associated Trademarks – Definition:

 The Trademarks Act 1999 provides for various provisions dealing with associated trademarks.
-The definition of associated trademark is given in section 2(1)(c) of the Trademarks Act 1999 which reads as follows-
+The definition of an associated trademark is given in section 2(1)(c) of the Trademarks Act 1999, which reads as follows-

 Apart from this, section 16 of the act provides that-